 - Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)

-Use the online checker to find out if you can get free childcare for your 2-year-old.*
+- Check if you can get free childcare for your 2-year-old.*

 *Information about using the online checker: